bakame-php/http-structured-fields/docs/06-validation.md

 The `ParametersValidator` class is immutable so each added rules returns a new instance.

-Then we can add all the key checks using an associative `array` where each entry index will be the parameter `key` and each entry value will also be an array which takes the parameters of the `parameterByKey` method.
+Then we can add all the name checks using an associative `array` where each entry index will be the parameter `name` and each entry value will also be an array which takes the parameters of the `parameterByName` method.
 For instance for the `longitude` parameter we did earlier we end up with the following entries.

 ```php